Logorama: Plot

-In Los Angeles, the cityscape and neighborhoods are constructed from corporate emblems: Bentley and Aston Martin logos soar overhead like birds in flight, while MSN's butterflies flutter nearby; the AIM icon appears as pedestrians strolling along the streets; and highway signs display logos from Atlantic Records among others.
+In Los Angeles, the city and neighborhoods are constructed from corporate emblems: Bentley and Aston Martin logos soar overhead like birds in flight, while MSN's butterflies flutter nearby; the AOL Man appears as pedestrians strolling along the streets; and highway signs display logos from Atlantic Records among others.
 The original Pringles mascot drives through Malibu, eventually parking in a diner's lot and approaching a break-time Esso waitress smoking a Air France cigarette, trying to flirt, but she declines, tossing her cigarette aside as she walks off.

-Meanwhile, miles from the Santa Monica Pier, two police officers depicted as Michelin Men named Mitch and Mike are parked in their police cruiser discussing zoo animal captivity.
+Meanwhile, by from the Santa Monica Pier, two police officers as Michelin Men named Mitch and Mike are parked in the police cruiser discussing zoo animal captivity.
 Their conversation ends when Mike is sent to pick up lunch from KFC for both.
 As he leaves with a soft drink bearing a Dunkin' Donuts logo and a bucket of fried chicken, a criminal called Ronald McDonald is seen smuggling weapons in a red delivery van at a nearby gas station selling diesel.
 Mitch receives a message on the radio, revealing that the criminal is now on the loose.

 Spotting Ronald in shock from afar, Mike rushes outside KFC, accidentally bumping into Fido Dido and knocking him over.
 Once in the car, the police pursue Ronald; during the chase, innocent bystanders and motorists suffer accidental injuries and crash their vehicles.
 Across town, BiC Boy students, along with Big Boy and Haribo Boy, are on a guided tour of the Los Angeles Zoo led by a flamboyant Mr. Clean; tired of the tour, Big Boy and Haribo Boy leave the train and run to the lion exhibit.
-There, they disturb the MGM lion while he sleeps: Haribo moons him, and Big Boy throws an empty Coca-Cola bottle at him while insulting him, prompting the zoo's owner, the Jolly Green Giant, to reprimand them.
+There, they disturb the MGM lion while he sleeps: Haribo moons him, and Big Boy throws an empty Coke bottle at him while insulting him, prompting the zoo's owner, the Jolly Green Giant, to reprimand them.